philcockfield/rest-methods/README.md

 </html>
 ```

-The client calls the service to receive the [method manifest](http://localhost:3030/methods.manifest.json) which it uses to create a set of helper functions that call the method over XHR at the correctly formatted URL and returns a promise.
+In the example above the client calls the service to receive the [method manifest](http://localhost:3030/methods.manifest.json) which it uses to create the set of helper functions that call the server-methods over XHR at the correctly formatted URL, returning a promise.

-If you were using [WebPack](http://webpack.github.io/) you would not need to reference the `browser.js` script, rather just require `rest-methods/browser` within your WebPack build.
+If you were using [WebPack](http://webpack.github.io/) you would not need to reference the `browser.js` script, rather just `require("rest-methods/browser")` within your WebPack build.

 #### Method Namespaces
 Methods are stored by name on the `.methods` object.
 You can introduce the concept of namespacing by using a `/` within your method names, for example: